Though it’s not without its flaws, the ComfortGuard Glove from RefrigiWear is an exceptionally priced, surprisingly comfortable winter glove.

 Fueling yourself in the winter can often be frustrating.
 If its cold enough, traditional summer treats like apples and oranges become frozen by the time you need them.
 While I’ve had my fair share of frigid peanut butter and jelly … Continue reading

 The pair of Native Eyewear Toolah’s pulled back into my hair as I write this already made their way up Colorado’s Vail Mountain this morning for an early interval running session.
-The dark … Continue reading
+The dark lenses of the sunglasses shielded my eyes … Continue reading

 It’s an interesting time for the world of snowshoe racing.
-With improved shoe traction devices and ski touring/uphill gear, many casual outdoor exercisers and elite endurance athletes don’t really need to strap on a pair of snowshoes. … Continue reading
+With improved shoe traction devices and ski touring/uphill gear, many casual outdoor exercisers and elite endurance athletes don’t really need to strap on a pair of snowshoes.
+Unless, however, they … Continue reading

 What an epiphany when I realized that running on snow in the winter was not only accessible, but also more physically sustainable than running on roads, or even trail running in the summer.
 Accessible because of new advances in foot … Continue reading